malmriv/AutomaticASIS_Streamlit/README.md

 3. What technologies and protocols are used
 4. What the internal integration structure looks like

 Answering these questions isn’t trivial and usually requires a team of skilled consultants.
-The challenge is that the low-level work involved is time-consuming, essential, and quickly becomes outdated as the landscape evolves.
+The challenge is that the low-level work involved is time-consuming, tiresome, prone to mistakes, and quickly becomes outdated as the landscape evolves.
 That’s why I built this app.

 **So, what does this app do?**
 It automates the low-level discovery work in an SAP Integration Suite tenant.
 You upload one or more integration flow packages (`.zip` files), and it returns a detailed `.csv` report that you can open in Excel, Google Sheets, or similar tools.